Infinite Campus provides access to information about grades, attendance, behavior, food service, and much more for both students and parents.

 RevTrak is West Catholic’s online portal for food service payments.
 Online deposits can be made into food service accounts through the Infinite Campus parent portal they currently use.
 We have contracted with RevTrak, a national credit card payment processor, to provide a secure site for making payments.

-For additional information about dining services or getting setup on RevTrak, visit the Dining Services section of the website or contact Mary Jo Jones, our Dining Services Director.
+For additional information about dining services or to make online Food Service Payments, visit the Dining Services section of the website or contact Mary Jo Jones, our Dining Services Director.

 Mary Jo Jones